 To read more: What do China’s new cross-border e-commerce laws mean for foreign brands?

 Exigences’ cross-border websites

-While a huge Chinese consumers’ interest for cosmetics products, these goods have to be known in China.
-Indeed, e-commerce platforms such as Tmall or JD.com won’t sell brands’ products if Chinese customers don’t know its.
+While a huge Chinese consumers’ interest in cosmetics products, these goods have to be known in China.
+Indeed, e-commerce platforms such as Tmall or JD.com won’t sell brands’ products if Chinese customers don’t know it.

-Consequently, foreign brands have to increase its visibility and awareness on Chinese social medias which represents a stepping stone to the success.
-Indeed, consumers in China are very fond of this kind of platforms because they get some advice from their community about products they want to purchase.
-Also, they expect from authenticity.
-That’s why, promoting a campaign around brands products is a good way to engage their target.
+Consequently, foreign brands have to increase their visibility and awareness on Chinese social media which represents a stepping stone to success.
+Indeed, consumers in China are very fond of this kind of platform because they get some advice from their community about products they want to purchase.
+Also, they expect authenticity.
+That’s why promoting a campaign around brands’ products is a good way to engage their target.

-Getting into the Chinese Market is not so easy.
-That’s why, our Digital Marketing Agency exists.
-Indeed, we help foreign brands to get a good position on Chinese search engine which is baidu with Keywords, links and many other features.
-Then, we learn them to use effective tools in order to increase the brands’ awareness on social medias and attract their consumers.
+Getting into the Chinese market is not so easy.
+That’s why our Digital Marketing Agency exists.
+Indeed, we help foreign brands to get a good position on the Chinese search engines which is Baidu with Keywords, links, and many other features.
+Then, we learn them to use effective tools in order to increase the brands’ awareness on social media and attract their consumers.

-We are in China and aware on the Chinese Market, so don’t hesitate to contact us.
+We are in China and aware of the Chinese market, so don’t hesitate to contact us.